thiagocruzrj/thiagocruzrj.github.io/_posts/2026-05-18-ingress-nginx-retirement.markdown

 ---
 layout: post
-title: "ingress-nginx Is Retiring.
+title: "ingress-nginx Has Retired.
 No, You Can't Ignore This One."
 description: "March 2026 came and went. ingress-nginx is archived, no patches are coming, and the CVEs are already stacking up.
 If you didn't migrate yet, this is your wake-up call."
 date: 2026-05-18 12:05:00 +0300
 image: '/images/2026-05-18-ingress-nginx-retirement/ingress-nginx-retirement.png'